 A Far Cry from Africa Analysis

-In the tenth lines we see a very powerful metaphor as Walcott draws on a comparison between the atrocities being committed here and the ones committed by the Nazi’s during the Second World War.
+In the tenth lines, we see a very powerful metaphor as Walcott draws on a comparison between the atrocities being committed here and the ones committed by the Nazis during the Second World War.
 At least that’s what one would assume by referring to Jews as expendable.
-Once again the poem turns to imagery and the use of nature.
+Once again A Far Cry from Africa turns to imagery and the use of nature.
 Here Ibises are used and their cries referenced.
 According to the narrator these cries:

 Have wheeled since civilizations dawn

-I feel this is probably a metaphor for the repeated slaughter and genocide of civilisations highlighting that this is an issue that has been prominent throughout the history of mankind.
-Of course this is conjuncture on my part.
+I feel this is probably a metaphor for the repeated slaughter and genocide of civilizations highlighting that this is an issue that has been prominent throughout the history of mankind.
+Of course, this is conjuncture on my part.

 The next four lines follow what have come before in creating a really visceral image.
 Walcott uses repetition of the word beast here in order to cement his comparison.
 The suggestion here is then that the men that carry out the atrocities may as well be animals.
 He then goes on to attack religion by suggesting that man

 Of the white peace contracted by the dead.